i05nagai/memorandum/language/english_speaking.md

     * having a yellowish-white color
     * to make food into a smooth, thick liquid
         * Cream the butter and sugar together.
+* cakewalk
+    * sth that is very easy to achieve
+    * the superbowl was a cakewalk for the Forty-Niners
+* relieve
+    * lessen pain
+        * to make sth bad or painful less severe
+            * the addition to the school will relieve overcrowding
+            * she was given morphine to relieve the pain
+        * to relieve yourself is to excrete urine
+    * replace
+        * to arrive or come in order to take the place of another person
+    * make better
+        * to make an unpleasant feeling, such as pain or worry, less strong
+        * to improve an unpleasnt situation
+    * to take action to improve a difficult situation
+        * relieve a burden
+        * relieve a strain
+        * relieve congestion
+        * relieve overcrowding
+    * help
+    * urinate
+* blissful
+    * extremely or completely happy
+        * a blissful childhood/holiday
+    * we spent a blissful year together before things started to go wrong
+* forward
+    * leading
+    * too confident
+        * too noticiable or confident; rude
+        * it was awfully forward of him to invite himself over for dinner
+    * send
+        * to send e-mail to sb else or to a different address after you have received it
+            * I'll forward that e-mail to you
+        * To forward something that you have received means to send it to a different place
+            * the post office will forward my email while I'm away
+    * sports
+    * direction
+    * future
+    * progress

 ## disease/disorder
 * bacterium